California

 In summer 2021, Western Rivers Conservancy launched an effort to protect the 2,275-acre Fay Creek Ranch, located almost directly between the North and South forks of the Kern, at the heart of a transition zone between the High Sierras and the Mojave Desert.
 In this mostly arid landscape, the ranch is prized for its abundant water, including several fresh-water springs, a hot spring and Fay Creek itself, which feed the South Fork Kern.

-WRC signed an agreement to purchase the ranch in fall 2021, and will convey the property to the Kern River Valley Heritage Foundation and the Tübatulabal Tribe.
+In September 2023, WRC purchased and then immediately transferred the western half of the ranch to the Kern River Valley Heritage Foundation, a local land trust, and the eastern half to the Tübatulabal Tribe of Kern Valley.
 The Tübatulabal have inhabited the lower areas of the southern Sierra Nevada, including the South Fork Kern and North Fork Kern river valleys, since time immemorial.
-Our joint efforts will permanently protect the ranch’s water and habitat, while securing public access to two trailheads on the property.
+Our joint efforts permanently protect the ranch’s water and habitat, while securing public access to two trailheads on the property.
 The trails were historically used by the Tübatulabal and ascend from the valley floor up to the spectacular Kern Plateau.

-Conservation of the ranch will be a tremendous benefit for the area’s wildlife, including California condor, yellow-billed cuckoo, southwestern willow flycatcher, least Bell’s vireo and foothill yellow-legged frog, all of which are endangered or threatened.
-Once our efforts are complete, the ranch's future will be one where healthy habitat is prioritized, where tribal connections to these lands have been reestablished, and where the people of California and beyond will always be able to access this beautiful area at the southern foot of the Sierra Nevada.
+Conserving the ranch is a tremendous benefit for the area’s wildlife, including California condor, yellow-billed cuckoo, southwestern willow flycatcher, least Bell’s vireo and foothill yellow-legged frog, all of which are endangered or threatened.
+Fay Creek Ranch’s future will now be one that prioritizes fish and wildlife, and the people of California and beyond, who will always be able to access this beautiful area at the southern foot of the Sierra Nevada.